Diorite/Diorite/DioriteAPI/CONTRIBUTING.md

 ## Implementing new packets
 If you want implement new packet to diorite: (that exist in vanilla Minecraft)
 * Keep packet name from minecraft decompiled code. **(and only name)**
-  * So names should be like in Bukkit project
+  * So names should be like in Bukkit project.
 * Every packet class must have PacketClass annotation.
 * You should implement read/write packet and handle methods, even if some of them aren't needed.
 * All fields should have getters and setters.